• Skip to primary navigation

 • Poison Sumac

-Despite its many uses and potential health benefits, sumac is not a well-known spice outside of the Middle East.
+Despite its many uses, sumac is not a well-known spice outside of the Middle East.
 However, it is starting to gain popularity in other parts of the world as people discover its unique flavor.

 This post will cover everything you need to know about it, including its history and plant information, uses, substitutions, recipes, and more.